 The fact that you are single doesn’t mean you don’t need a family.
 It’s a tough revelation because singlehood equals freedom.

-They need what I call grown-up-parenting; the kind of parents who might not tell you what time to get home but will ask you why you didn’t…because they know you know the curfews of life.
+Single people need what I call grown-up-parenting; the kind of parents who might not tell you what time to get home but might ask why you didn’t…because they know you know the curfews of life.

 It’s a high form of accountability.